OSS 117: From Africa with Love: Production

 In November 2014, Jean Dujardin publicly expressed interest in reprising his role as OSS 117 one more time.
 The film was officially announced by Dujardin in February 2018 with a projected release date set for early 2019.
 Despite having initially planned to return to direct, Michel Hazanavicius chose not to partake in the production due to creative differences with screenwriter Jean-François Halin over the script.
 Instead, Nicolas Bedos, a fan of Dujardin's portrayal of the character, was appointed at the helm after contacting the producers with ideas of his own.
 Filming took place between November 2019 and February 2020 in France and Kenya on location, while the interior scenes were shot at studio sound stages in Paris.
 As was the case with the preceding entries, the film took inspiration from the pop culture of the era it was set in, including the James Bond series, particularly For Your Eyes Only and Never Say Never Again, as well as the Indiana Jones films.

 Having previously collaborated on La Belle Époque, Bedos and Anne-Sophie Versnaeyen wrote and composed the score for the film, with Versnaeyen citing Bill Conti's work on For Your Eyes Only as a major inspiration for the soundtrack.
-The duo also wrote the theme song named after the film, "From Africa With Love", which is performed by French songstress Indy Eka, accompanying the opening title sequence designed by David Tomaszewski, who took inspiration from the works of Maurice Binder, Robert Brownjohn and Daniel Kleinman, paying homage to the main titles from the James Bond films.
+The duo also wrote the theme song named after the film, "From Africa with Love", which is performed by French singer Indy Eka, accompanying the opening title sequence designed by David Tomaszewski, who took inspiration from the works of Maurice Binder, Robert Brownjohn and Daniel Kleinman, paying homage to the main titles from the James Bond films.